iszczesniak/cpp/containers/index.md

 the element it points to, and also to increment a pointer.
-Furthermore, we can random access any element in the C-style array if we increase (with the + operator) the pointer to the element number 0 by the value of the index.
+Furthermore, we can random access any element in the C-style array if we increase (with the + operator) the pointer to the element number 0 by the value of the index as in here:

 {% highlight c++ %}
 {% include_relative pointer.cc %}
 {% endhighlight %}

-Iterator types are user-defined.
-Iterators are wrappers around pointers, where the operators (defined for that type) provide the required functionality.
+Iterator types are user-defined, e.g., of the struct type.
+Iterators are wrappers around pointers, where the operators (defined for that type) implement the required functionality.
+For instance, if in the example above we replace the C-style array with a deque, the rest of the code can remain untouched:

-* Implementacja: wskaźniki obudowane w klasy.
-* Do funkcji przekazujemy przez wartość, nie referencję.
+{% highlight c++ %}
+{% include_relative iterator_intro.cc %}
+{% endhighlight %}

+Iterators of the standard library are very small and very efficient.
+They typically store only a single pointer.
+Therefore we are free to use them by value, i.e., copy them.
+We could use iterators by reference too, but that would be just akward.

+For a given container type `T`, there are always at least two iterator types defined:

+* non-const iterator type: `T::iterator`,

-* Dla kontenera T, iterator to: \code{T::iterator}.
+* const iterator type: `T::const_iterator`.

-* Iterator ``const'' obiektów stałych: \code{T::const\_iterator}.
-* Używaj iteratora ``const'', jeżeli nie modyfikujesz kontenera.
+You cannot modify elements of a container with a const iterator.
+If you do not modify the elements, always use the const iterator.

 * Required operations for any iterator: `*i`, `++i`
 * Podstawowe funkcje: \code{T::begin()}, \code{T::end()}.
 * Różne funkcje (\code{find}, \code{insert}) zwracają iteratory.